mfields/jsLib/docs/BoundNumber.md

 For example, if the orignal instance's value is 20 within the interval of `[0, 100]` and it is then _projected_ to the interval `[1, 10]`, the `value` property of the new instance wil be 2.

-`value` property has been converted to a new number that is proportional equal to the old value

 #### Syntax 1
 ```js
 bn.project(min, max)